tanawinvisa/nature-webscrape-data/README.md

 # nature-webscrape-data

-data that will be used is ./data folder
+data that will be used is in ./data folder